umyemri/notes/books.md

 [1] Permutation City by Egan

 ## read
+The Conspiracy Against the Human Race by Ligotti
 [1] The Windup Girl by Bacigalupi
 Diamond Age by Stephenson
 [2] Diaspora by Greg Egan